-All feedback is important to us as it helps us to find solutions, improve our services or recognise good performance.
-We value your feedback and take your complaint seriously.
+All feedback is important to us as it supports our organisation to find solutions, improve our services or recognise good performance.
+We value your feedback and take it seriously.

 Samaritans produces a range of publications that demonstrate the diversity of our work in the community and highlight the need for our services.

 If you are experiencing mental ill health we encourage you to reach out for support.
 The organisations on this page provide free advice and information.